-The California Department of Transportation (Caltrans), in cooperation with the North County Corridor (NCC) Transportation Expressway Authority (Authority), proposes to adopt a wide corridor from which a future freeway alignment will be chosen as a new State Route 108 to replace the existing State Route 108.
-The route adoption is the first step in selecting a preferred corridor and entails broad environmental clearance for the California Transportation Commission to approve the freeway Route Adoption and designate the facility as an interregional route in northern Stanislaus County.
+The California Department of Transportation (Caltrans), in cooperation with the North County Corridor (NCC) Transportation Expressway Authority (Authority), proposes to adopt a wide corridor from which a future roadway alignment will be chosen as a new State Route 108 to replace the existing State Route 108.
+The route adoption is the first step in selecting a preferred corridor.
 Figure 1-1 shows the location of the proposed corridor area.